microsoft/IIoT/AzureFunction/README.md

   1. Choose the “EventHubTrigger-CSharp”
     1. Enter a name for your new function in the “Name your function” field. eg. MessageTriggerFunction
     1. In the “Event Hub name” field, enter the Event hub-compatible name that was obtained above. eg. iothandsonlabc4f51.
     ![Select EH Trigger](/images/EHTrigger.jpg)

-    1. Create a new “Event Hub connection”.
-This is the connection string for the event hub.
+    1. Next, you will create a new “Event Hub connection”.
+The value for this connection will be the connection string for the event hub compatible endpoint built into the IoT Hub.
+The steps to create the new connection are as follows:
       - Click "new”.
       - Click "Add a connection string".
       - In the *Connection name* field, enter the IoT Hub Event Hub-compatible connection name that you obtained earlier
       - In the *Connection string* field, enter the IoT Event Hub compatible connection string.
 This connection string can be formed using a combination of strings obtained from the connection parameters noted earlier in the lab.
 The three strings are:
          1. The string "Endpoint="
          2. The value of the *Event Hub-compatible string* eg. sb://iothub-ns-iothandson-123156-90f62e3525.servicebus.windows.net/
-         3. A subset string obtained from the Functions endpoint connection string.
+         3. A subset string obtained from the *Functions connection string*.
 You will require the text associated with the ShareAccessKeyName and the ShareAccessKey. eg.  ;SharedAccessKeyName=functions;SharedAccessKey=hMfDUWMgNIXtLTqQ9Opr6/NtrqcxcJ9gKULcmPppZiA=*

          In our example, the values we obtained in the previous steps were:
          *Event Hub-compatible endpoint*: ```diff + sb://iothub-ns-iothandson-123156-90f62e3525.servicebus.windows.net/``` and the